-DOMS, or delayed onset muscle soreness, is a common phenomenon marked by muscle pain ranging from mild to debilitating and manifesting 24 to 48 hours after your workout.
-Besides muscle soreness, other symptoms of DOMS include loss of strength, decreased range of motion, decreased neuromuscular function, mild inflammation and an increase of two to three pounds or more in body weight.
+DOMS, or delayed-onset muscle soreness, is a common phenomenon marked by muscle pain ranging from mild to debilitating and manifesting 24 to 48 hours after your workout.
+Besides muscle soreness, other symptoms of DOMS include loss of strength, decreased range of motion, decreased neuromuscular function, mild inflammation and an increase of 2 to 3 pounds or more in body weight.

 Causes of DOMS

-Exercise physiologist Len Kravitz, PhD, of the University of New Mexico explains that the tearing of muscle tissue and the rupture of muscle cells initiates an inflammatory response which peaks 24 to 36 hours after exercise.
+Exercise physiologist Len Kravitz, Ph.D., of the University of New Mexico explains that the tearing of muscle tissue and the rupture of muscle cells initiates an inflammatory response that peaks 24 to 36 hours after exercise.
 As a part of this response, the hormones ADH and aldosterone cause the kidneys to retain water.
-After a few days balance is restored and water weight is eliminated.
+After a few days, balance is restored and water weight is eliminated.

 While DOMS is not completely preventable, symptoms may be diminished.
-Auburn University's David J. Szymanski, M.Ed notes that a pre-exercise warm-up may minimize damage to muscle tissue.
-Szymanski recommends a general warm-up that uses large muscle groups like walking or jogging to elevate core temperature and warm the muscles followed by a specific warm-up for the muscles to be targeted during exercise, like a set using light weights before loading up.
+A pre-exercise warmup may minimize damage to muscle tissue.
+Include a general warmup that uses large muscle groups, like walking or jogging, to elevate core temperature and warm the muscles followed by a specific warmup for the muscles to be targeted during exercise, like a set using light weights before loading up.

 DOMS usually diminishes or disappears completely within three to four days of your exercise session.
-The Sports Injury Advisor cautions that post-exercise pain that lasts longer than a week may indicate damage that requires medical attention.
+Post-exercise pain that lasts longer than a week may indicate damage that requires medical attention.
 Meanwhile, you may want to steer clear of the scale for a few days after vigorous weight training.